Undline/UndChain/readme.md

 # Technical Documentation / Roadmap

+### Code Guidelines

+Any submitted code should have type definitions as well as doc strings to accompany any new methods.

+### Roadmap

 Follow this link to see the internal roadmap for UndChain to get more in depth knowledge on how the technology works [Internal UndChain Roadmap](docs/Internal_UndChain_Roadmap.md)

 We are currently in [Phase 1](docs/Phase_1.md)